If you are injured while on the job, it can be a stressful and confusing situation. You may wonder how you will support your family if you are[...]

 We offer caring and compassionate service and assume responsibility for as much as possible, relieving you of many responsibilities.
 We will coordinate any and all necessary investigations and communicate with all related parties on your behalf.
 And we will work tirelessly in our aggressive pursuit to ensure that you receive the compensation you deserve.
 Our attorneys always show up prepared.
 We research every aspect of each and every case and work to see that our clients receive all to which they are entitled.

 We recognize that the loss of your loved one is devastating.
-While we cannot remedy the pain you feel, we can help you avoid the financial hardships that occur as a result of the death of an individual.
-Contact us today at (704) 377-3770 for a complimentary consultation.
+While we cannot remedy the pain you feel, we can help you avoid the financial hardships that occur related to their death.
+Take the steps you need toward rebuilding your life.
+Work with our team at Sumwalt Anderson to secure the maximum compensation in your case so you obtain the financial award you need to move forward.
+Contact our Charlotte wrongful death lawyer today at (704) 377-3770 for your complimentary consultation.